Tobiadefami/fuxion/README.md

 This pipeline generates a dataset of 5 names, formatted according to the specified output structure.
 This replaces the previous `normalizer_template` parameter, simplifying the process and reducing complexity.
 The generated data is automatically saved to a file named `name_dataset.json` in the `datasets` directory.

+fuxion can be used to generate synthetic data for various use cases, including rapid product testing and machine learning model training.
+By customizing the template, few-shot examples, and output structure, you can create diverse and realistic datasets tailored to your specific needs.

 <b> Models supported </b>